aravindj/Designbin/README.md

 * Dont forget to add a wildcard subdomain entry in your dns configuration.

+* If you want the files to be not more than 10 days old, then you should add following in your cronjob entry

+        0 0 * * * python /path/to/designbin/designbin_cron.py

 For deploying it in any other server than apache, refer to bottle.py documentation.